Manmay/JSefa/lib/readme.txt

   if no other implementation of JSR 173 is provided
 - not required if using Java 6 or above

-javassist.jar
-- required only when JavassistBasedObjectAccessorProvider is used;
-  thus not needed for the default case.

 junit.jar
 - required for testing only